-Nursing Curriculum - 60 First Year - Fall Semester Credit Hours

 Dept/No. Title Credit Hrs

 BS 124 Anatomy and Physiology I 4

 PY 218 Life Span Developmental Psychology 3

 NU 133 Health Assessment and Diagnostics 3

-NU 134

-NO 134 Introduction to Nursing Concepts 8 18
+NU 134 Introduction to Nursing Concepts 8 18

-First Voor Spring Somestor 18

-First Year - Spring Semester Title Cradit Ura
+First Year - Spring Semester

 Dept/No. Title Credit Hrs

 BS 125 Anatomy and Physiology II 4

 NU 132 Drug and Dosage Calculation 2

 EN 101 or 101A English Composition I 3

 NU 144 Nursing Concepts of Health and Illness I 9

 18

 Second Year - Fall Semester

 Dept/No. Title Credit Hrs

 General Education Elective 3

 NU 234 Nursing Concepts of Health and Illness II 9

-0 11 11 - 12
+12

-Second Year - Spring Semester
+Second Year - Spring Semester r

 Dept/No. Title Credit Hrs

 NU 244 Synthesis of Nursing Concepts 9

 NU 245 Professional Nursing & Health Systems Concept 3

 12

-^{}Any college-level course not already specified in the program may be used to fulfill the general education elective requirement.
+Any college-level course not already specified in the program may be used to fulfill the general education elective requirement.

-All nursing courses must be completed with an 80% or greater and general education (support) courses must be completed with a "C" or better in order to progress.
+All nursing courses must be completed with an 80% (B) or greater and general education (support) courses must be completed with a "C" or better in order to progress.
 Courses not designated as "NU" may be taken prior to entering the Nursing Program.
 However, taking such courses does not guarantee entry to the Nursing Program.